jabarnia/HqO_Dashboard/README.md

 specific factors are important in each of our comparison groups.
-With the current size of our data set, it is my recommendation to train the model only on the full data set, and instead define a metric to count for importance of each feature, the sdt of that feature in the data set, and the diferrence of mean of that feature in our subset with mean of it for buildings in the set that are reported to have a score above a desired level.
+With the current size of our data set, it is my recommendation to train the model only on the full data set, and instead define a metric to count for importance of each feature, the sdt of that feature in the data set, and the difference of mean of that feature in our subset with mean of it for buildings in the set that are reported to have a score above a desired level.